cloudmesh-community/book/chapters/cloud/qemu.md

 # Virtual Machine Management with QEMU {#sec:qemu-kvm}

-In this section we provide a short example on how to use QUEMU.
-We will be starting with the instalation, then create a virtual hard disk, install ubuntu on the disk and start the virtual machine.
-Next we will demonstrate how we can emulate a Raspery Pi with QEMU.
+In this section, we provide a short example on how to use QUEMU.
+We will be starting with the installation, then create a virtual hard disk, install ubuntu on the disk and start the virtual machine.
+Next, we will demonstrate how we can emulate a Raspberry Pi with QEMU.
-Lastly, we sho how to use virsh.
+Lastly, we show how to use virsh.

 ## Install QEMU